sgh185/sgh185.github.io/_pages/about.md

 ---

 I'm an incoming PhD student in the Computer Science Department at Carnegie Mellon University.
-My graduate studies are supported by Department of Energy Computational Science Graduate Fellowship (DOE CSGF).
+My graduate studies are supported by the Department of Energy Computational Science Graduate Fellowship (DOE CSGF).

 My research interests lie in compilers, code analyses and